bryanc12/autoAttendix/README.md

 # autoAttendix (DEPRECATED)
-This project is replaced by [autoAttendix2](https://github.com/bryanc12/autoAttendix2).
+This project is deprecated by [autoAttendix2](https://github.com/bryanc12/autoAttendix2).

 ## Requirements
 1. Python 3.10